 State lawmakers are making decisions that touch your life, every day.
 Like how roads get built and why so many feathers get ruffled over naming an official state bird.
 Your Florida is a reporting project from WUSF that seeks to help you grasp the workings of state government.

-WUSF shares this content with partner media outlets around Florida to ensure all residents of the Sunshine State have the information they need and the opportunity to share their concerns about issues important to them.
+WLRN and other partner public media stations are a part of Your Florida - ensuring all residents of the Sunshine State have the information they need and the opportunity to share their concerns about issues important to them.

 -